University campus in Maryland

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Web Development Degree Programs in Maryland
+Best Associate's Web Development programs

-Hakia Insight: Montgomery College's proximity to the DC-Northern Virginia corridor means internships aren't aspirational—Booz Allen, Lockheed, and AWS actively recruit from their cohort, turning the associate degree into a credential that companies in that region already trust for junior roles.
+Hakia insight.
+Montgomery College's proximity to the DC-Northern Virginia corridor means internships aren't aspirational—Booz Allen, Lockheed, and AWS actively recruit from their cohort, turning the associate degree into a credential that companies in that region already trust for junior roles.

 At the associate's level, with proximity to tech hubs in DC and Northern Virginia, Montgomery College's web development program emphasizes real-world projects that land students internships at local firms before graduation.
 You'll work with current frameworks like React and Vue.js in hands-on labs, alongside coursework in UX/UI design and responsive web development.
 The program has a strong transfer agreement with University of Maryland College Park for those pursuing bachelor's degrees, and many graduates move directly into junior developer roles at government contractors and startups in the region.
 What sets this program apart is its industry advisory board—practicing developers from Amazon, Google, and local agencies shape the curriculum quarterly, so you're always learning what employers actually need.